masenius/tableau-react-embed/README.md

 Once the viz has been loaded, if the parameters/filters change but the url does not, only the changed parameters/filters will be applied asynchronously in order to optimize performance.

+### Automatic Data Refreshing

+You can specify the number of seconds to wait before automatically refreshing the data in the Viz using `props.refreshSeconds`.
+Any number less than 1 will cause the data to not be automatically refreshed.
+This uses the viz.refreshDataAsync() method in the Tableau JS API.

+If you change this prop, the timer will be reset and will start waiting for the new number of seconds before triggering the refresh.
+It will not immediately refresh, but rather wait until the new timer goes off.
+It will not stop refreshes in progress.

+Warning: The next refresh may be called again before the last refresh completes, so make sure to set refreshSeconds high enough to prevent overlap if you use this feature.

 ### Viz Integration